MicrosoftDocs/azure-reference-other/studio-module-reference/fast-forest-quantile-regression.md

 ## Module overview

-This article describes how to use the **Fast Forest Quantile Regression** module in Azure Machine Learning Studio (classic), to create a regression model that can predict values for a specified number of quantiles.
+This article describes how to use the **Fast Forest Quantile Regression** module in Machine Learning Studio (classic), to create a regression model that can predict values for a specified number of quantiles.

 Quantile regression is useful if you want to understand more about the distribution of the predicted value, rather than get a single mean prediction value.
 This method has many applications, including: